 Information about HOMEWORK

-Your Topic Homework for this half term.
+Your Topic Homework for Spring term 2.

-Inventions that changed the world.
-Choose one piece from the list below, each week, to be brought into school on MONDAY MORNINGS
+to be brought into school on MONDAY MORNINGS

 As well as the topic homework, we do expect the children to read at home with an adult to help advance their word recognition and understanding.